michaeledwards0/enterprise-azure-application-platform/docs/phase-1-landing-zone/README.md

 **Resolution:** Used Azure CLI login for Terraform and `DefaultAzureCredential` for Python.
 The same code can later use GitHub workload identity or managed identity.

+### Public Storage Account Creation Denied

+**Issue:** An inherited Azure Policy denied storage accounts with public network access.
+Because the project was executed from a local workstation without private VNet connectivity

+**Resolution:** I created a narrowly scoped policy exemption limited to the dedicated Terraform backend resource group.
+Anonymous blob access remained disabled, HTTPS and TLS 1.2 were enforced, and data-plane access used Microsoft Entra authentication.
+The planned future-state improvement is to migrate the backend to private endpoint access through an Azure-hosted or self-hosted deployment runner.

+**Because the project was executed from a local workstation without private VNet connectivity, I created a narrowly scoped policy exemption limited to the dedicated Terraform backend resource group.
+Anonymous blob access remained disabled, HTTPS and TLS 1.2 were enforced, and data-plane access used Microsoft Entra authentication.
+The planned future-state improvement is to migrate the backend to private endpoint access through an Azure-hosted or self-hosted deployment runner.

 ---

 ## Results and Validation